Understanding Basic RAID Definitions for

 And our story is not complete without at least passing mention that there are actually quite a few additional, fairly esoteric types of RAID

 covering virtually every permutation the human mind can conjure.
 Some are trademarked product entities of data storage equipment vendors, and others may be little more than intellectual curiosities, but neither will be further covered here.
-If you acquire a solid understanding of just three elemental types of RAID you'll be provided with an excellent understanding of technology inherent in all RAID subsystems.
+That's because by understanding just three elemental types of RAID you'll acquire a solid knowledge of technology inherent in all RAID subsystems, so please read on.

 Three Elemental Types of RAID Defined